 - a.
-All medical personnel should wear lab coats when working with patients. - b.
+All medical personnel should wear lab coats or medical specific clothing when working with patients. - b.
 Gloves must be donned when examining sores, wounds, sutures, or other body cavities where body fluids may be transferred to the examining medical professional. - c.
 Goggles and masks must be donned when the likelihood of exposure due to the splashing, spraying or splattering of body fluid is present.